Murder of Sagar Sarowar and Meherun Runi

-The murder of Sagar Sarowar and Meherun Runi (also known as the Sagar-Runi murder case) is about the unsolved double murder case of two well-known, married Bangladeshi journalists who were stabbed to death.
+The murder of Sagar Sarowar and Meherun Runi (also known as the Sagar-Runi murder case) is about the unsolved double murder case of two well-known, married Bangladeshi journalists who were stabbed to death in 2012.
 The case is still open.

 Rumors have been circulating for a long time that the Awami League and India were involved in the BDR murders because they had secret information about them.

-Leaked call records recently revealed evidence that the Sagar-Runi murders were carried out by MP Shaon's killer squad, under the direct orders of the then Prime Minister Sheikh Hasina, who is currently ousted and in exile in India.

-The couple's murder received high-level political attention and widespread media coverage in Bangladesh, and attracted German interest as Sarowar had lived in Germany and had worked as a journalist for Deutsche Welle.
+The couple's murder received high-level political attention and widespread media coverage in Bangladesh, and attracted German interest, as Sarowar had lived in Germany and had worked as a journalist for Deutsche Welle.
 The case was also closely watched by journalists and international press freedom organisations.
 The couple's murder also unified organisations representing Bangladeshi journalists that had once been separate.

 A representative of the family said, "In the past 25 years, this has been the most talked/written about, prioritized case in Bangladesh."
 A demonstration was called in 2017 for the fifth anniversary of the murder in order to call for the release of the investigation report.

 Biographical and career information

 Golam Mustofa Sarowar was better known as Sagar Sarowar.
 His family is from old Dhaka.
 He was a broadcast news editor for Maasranga Television since December 2011.
 He had previously worked for Deutsche Welle's Bangla service for three years as part of the German broadcaster's South Asia department in Bonn, Germany.
-Before Deutsche Welle he worked in print as a columnist and a reporter for Ittefaq (ca. 1997), Jugantor, and Sangbad.
-He was known as an energy reporter and his work also appeared in the trade magazine Platts Oilgram News.
-He was a founder and leader of the Forum for Energy Reporters Bangladesh and an editor-in-chief for the online magazine Energy Bangla.
-Sarowar was a director on the 9 member board of FERB, which created a network of energy reporters across the subcontinent.
-In addition, Sarowar was known as a blogger, and he also wrote for the OhMyNews citizen journalism website for a brief time (ca 2006–2007).
+Before Deutsche Welle, he worked in print as a columnist and a reporter for Ittefaq (ca. 1997), Jugantor, and Sangbad.
+He was known as an energy reporter, and his work also appeared in the trade magazine Platts Oilgram News.
+He was a founder and leader of the Forum for Energy Reporters Bangladesh (FERB) and an editor-in-chief for the online magazine Energy Bangla.
+Sarowar was a director on the nine-member board of FERB, which created a network of energy reporters across the subcontinent.
+In addition, Sarowar was known as a blogger, and he also wrote for the OhMyNews citizen journalism website for a brief time (c.
+2006–2007).

 Meherun Nahar Runi was a senior television reporter for ATN Bangla, where she had been working at least since 2001.
 Before that she worked in broadcast media for Channel i and in print media for Sangbad and Jugantor.
 She also frequently reported on energy issues in Bangladesh.
 She was also known as a crime reporter.

-The couple had one son, who was 5 years old at the time of their murder.
+The couple had one son, who was five years old at the time of their murder.

-They are buried in old Dhaka in the Azimpur graveyard, which is for Muslims.
-It is a well-known graveyard for Dhaka citizens who are Muslim.
+They were buried in the Azimpur graveyard in Old Dhaka.
+It is a well-known burial ground used by Muslim residents of Dhaka.